lucas-macedo/laravel-blog/readme.md

-Bootstrap blog is a sample application for beginning development with Laravel 5.1
+# Blog-Laravel
+A simple, clean and beautiful blogging application written in Laravel 5.1.

 ## Features